**½/**** Image A- Sound A- Extras B-

 by Bill Chambers I can't say I was surprised to see another movie based on a television series flop when CHIPS failed to earn back its meagre $25 million budget last spring.
 21 Jump Street is the only recent one that's stuck, and that had star power behind it, as well as a stubborn presence in pop culture thanks to Johnny Depp.
 Plus--and this is important--it was good.
 CHIPS is driven by career supporting actors, and, like Baywatch after it, perhaps, is based on a show that people remember like the candy of their childhood: wistfully, but with reflex revulsion.
 And unlike when, say, The Flintstones came out (1994, the heyday of the TV-to-film adaptation), there's no rerun culture cultivating "new" fans of "CHiPS".
 If the title still produces a look of recognition in younger viewers, it's probably as a synecdoche for cop shows the way that "Gunsmoke" and "Bonanza" are synonymous with westerns.
 The specifics--was there a guy named Porch or Punch or something?--have long since evaporated from the collective conscious.
 Such is the fate of most pre-prestige television in the age of cord-cutting and so-called "YouTube stars," but studios today lack the courage to be originators, preferring even the elusive clothing of a brand's ghost to sending a movie out into the world naked.

 CHIPS is also--and this important--not good, at least not in any traditional sense.
 Though he's probably persona non grata at Warner Bros. right now*, the choice of Dax Shepard to, er, shepherd the film into production has a certain logic and integrity to it, regardless of whether his low cost and tractability were major factors in his hiring.
-His feature-length Smokey and the Bandit homage Hit & Run, the last film Shepard wrote, directed, and starred in, showed him to be on "CHiPS"' wavelength and proved he was a conscientious stunt coordinator as the owner of many of the vehicles used therein; and of course there was that storyline on "Parenthood" about his character getting a motorcycle, which felt like the show bowing to his nascent auteurism.
+As a feature-length Smokey and the Bandit homage, Hit & Run, the last film Shepard wrote, directed, and starred in, showed him to be on "CHiPS"' wavelength and proved he was a conscientious stunt coordinator as the owner of many of the vehicles used therein; and of course there was that storyline on "Parenthood" about his character getting a motorcycle, which felt like the show bowing to his nascent auteurism.
 (According to WIKIPEDIA, Shepard also "races motorcycles at Buttonwillow Raceway, including his Ducati Hypermotard 1100S and Suzuki GSX-R1000.")
 Hit & Run, which Shepard co-helmed with David Palmer (who appears to have abandoned the movies for advertising), sees Shepard and then-girlfriend/now-wife Kristen Bell caricaturing themselves as a new couple hitting speedbumps literal and figurative on a cross-country car chase.
 Much of the picture draws from their life together but allegorizes it, turning, for instance, Shepard's past issues with drugs and alcohol into a criminal history.
 (A cast of showbiz friends meanwhile includes Tom Arnold, who was Shepard's AA sponsor.)
 The film's couplespeak is particularly credible and its various supporting characters all speak with a degree of authenticity, though their philosophical digressions are pure Tarantino logorrhea.

 CHIPS likewise boasts many a conversational tangent and rehashes Hit & Run's endless debates about what constitutes homophobia.
 It's clearly a preoccupation for the Let's Go to Prison star, who isn't just feigning wokeness to sanction dismayingly tried-and-true gay-panic jokes like so many of his peers do (although a close-up of crotch contact during a locker-room hug plays to the cheap seats).
 Indeed, CHIPS is unmistakably a personal film, too, and in the sense that it finds Shepard using every excuse to play "Hot Wheels" with real automobiles it's also a faithful adaptation of a series that was rarely much more than a pretext for staging freeway smash-ups.
 (For those unfamiliar with the premise of "CHiPS", the title is an acronym for "California Highway Patrol"--and that's all you need to know.)
 But an absence of autobiographical touchstones in the material seems to send Shepard on a wild goose chase for the humanity in the archetypes that anchored the show, hothead patrolman Frank Llewellyn "Ponch" Poncherello and his by-the-book partner Jon Andrew Baker, who are reinvented as an undercover FBI agent and a former daredevil, respectively.
 Maybe Jon isn't a womanizer like his partner because he's faithful to a wife (Bell again) who checked out of their marriage long ago?
 Maybe Ponch has a silly name because it's a pseudonym?
 In a way, despite the Laurel and Hardy visual dynamic of Shepard (Jon) and co-star Michael Peña (Ponch), they cancel each other out here.
 Both characters are larded with personality quirks--Ponch is obsessed with yoga pants, for instance, while the smell of other peoples' homes makes Jon nauseous--but lack an essential contrast.
 They're like dual Manic Pixie Dreamgirls competing for no one's attention.